seanthegeek/toolbox/web-screenshot/README.md

 ### standardize_url(url)

     Ensures that the URL has a schema by adding http:// to the beginning if it is missing

     Args:
-        url (str): A URL with our without a schema
+        url (str): A URL with or without a schema

     Returns (str):
         A URL with a schema